My #JobHunt presentation is online #PASSProfDev @PASS_ProfDev @CASSUG_Albany #SQLFamily #ProfessionalDevelopment

 The #Coronavirus chronicles, part 14: Learning a new language #COVID19

-When the COVID-19 crisis is over, if someone asks you, “what did you do to improve yourself during the crisis,” how will you answer?
-For me, personally, I’ll be able to say that I started my own business, I started running more, and I did an online presentation.
-(Hopefully, I’ll also be able to include that I got a new job, I upgraded my laptop, and I got back into music recording again!)
+When the COVID-19 crisis is over, if someone asks you, "what did you do to improve yourself during the crisis," how will you answer?
+For me, personally, I'll be able to say that I started my own business, I started running more, and I did an online presentation.
+(Hopefully, I'll also be able to include … Continue reading The #Coronavirus chronicles, part 14: Learning a new language #COVID19

 Mental health and effects in the professional world